usharesoft/appcenter-docs/end-user/en/source/pages/templating/blueprint-create.rst

 		.. note:: If you click on the appliance name in the ``Services`` section, you will be redirected to the appliance details under ``Apps``.

 	7. You can modify the information under ``Service configuration``.
 Any extra configuration information should be entered using YAML.

-If you make any modifications to the service configuration, remember to save.
+	.. note:: If you make any modifications to the service configuration, remember to save.

+	The section must be written with YAML blueprinting language.
+This language is defined by the open-source Cloudsoft AMP project.
+The ``service id`` attribute can be used in the YAML Extra configuration to retrieve some information, like IP adresses, hostname, etc. For example you can set "myService" as a service ID and then use it in the Extra configuration by using the AMP command ``$brooklyn:component("myService")``.
+In the ``customize.command`` attribute you can execute commands using the shell language.
+A customized command is not stored in the UForge appliance nor UForge images in cloud catalog.
+These commands will be executed with the user ``uforge`` during the deployment in the deployed instances; therefore, you will be allowed to update your scripts without regenerating UForge images.
+If you need root access for your commands, please use the `sudo`.
+Also, ensure that packages `sudo` is included inside your appliances OS profile.
+You can use your own variables by declaring them in the ``shell.env`` attribute.
+Then you can use them with this syntax: ``${MY_VARIABLE}``.

 	8. Once you have created your blueprint, it will be automatically saved under the ``Blueprint Library``.